YumeProof/YumeProof_contracts/README.md

 # YumeProof ClosedLoopToken Module

 This Move module implements a closed-loop token system for the YumeProof protocol, providing notarization credits that can be purchased with IOTA and used for notarizing images.
-The module includes mechanisms for credit purchase, usage, and service registration, as well as access control via a policy allowlist.
-The system is designed to work with device verification, verifiable credentials, and gas station sponsorship as outlined in the architecture.
+The module focuses on credit management and notarization ID indexing as outlined in the architecture steps 7, 8, and 9.

 ## Overview
 - **Token Name:** YumeProof Notarization Credits